Norman Braman: Philadelphia Eagles

-In 1994, Braman agreed to sell the team to a group led by movie producer Jeffrey Lurie.
+On April 6, 1994, Braman agreed to sell the team to a group led by movie producer Jeffrey Lurie.
 The reported selling price was $185 million, a record for a sports team franchise at that time.
+Never a fulltime resident in Philadelphia, Braman remarked at the time of the announcement, "I live in Miami and traveling the 16 weeks in the fall -- well, there's more to life than the National Football League."